 Can a woman thrive creatively and intellectually within society’s expectations?
 Is domesticity a trap?
 Where is that room, Virginia?

-Join The Center for Fiction and Harper’s Magazine in welcoming author and editor Joanna Biggs for the launch of her new book, A Life of One’s Own: Nine Women Writers Begin Again, a feminist tapestry of literary criticism, memoir, and historical biography.
-Writers Lauren Oyler (Fake Accounts) and Christine Smallwood (The Life of the Mind) will join Biggs to discuss the various ways that female writers—themselves, and their predecessors; from Virginia Woolf to Simone de Beauvoir to Toni Morrison—have navigated an intellectual and cultural landscape that, for centuries, has sought to marginalize them.
+The Center for Fiction and Harper’s Magazine welcome author and editor Joanna Biggs for the launch of her new book, A Life of One’s Own: Nine Women Writers Begin Again, a feminist tapestry of literary criticism, memoir, and historical biography.
+Writers Lauren Oyler (Fake Accounts) and Christine Smallwood (The Life of the Mind) joined Biggs to discuss the various ways that female writers—themselves, and their predecessors; from Virginia Woolf to Simone de Beauvoir to Toni Morrison—have navigated an intellectual and cultural landscape that, for centuries, has sought to marginalize them.